 About Andy Dehnart

 Hey.
 I'm Andy.
-17 years ago, I started reality blurred as a labor of love: it was a way for me to track and share links I found about my favorite television genre, reality TV.
+Almost 20 years ago, I started reality blurred as a labor of love: it was a way for me to track and share links I found about my favorite television genre, reality TV.

 Just as reality TV has changed since those early seasons of The Real World that we used to watch in weekend marathons, reality blurred changed, too.
 Instead of just links and snarky comments, I started publishing original news and reporting; interviews with reality stars and producers; and reviews to help you decide what to watch.
 I love discussing reality TV with people, whether they agree with my take or not.
 (The snark never went away.)